Frank Albertson: Career

 Albertson made well over 100 appearances (1923–1964) in movies and television.
 In his early career he often sang and danced in such films as Just Imagine (1930) and A Connecticut Yankee (1931).
-He was featured in Alice Adams (1935) as the title character's brother, and in Room Service (1938) he played opposite the Marx Brothers.
+He was featured in Alice Adams (1935) as the title character's brother, and as playwright Leo Davis in Room Service (1938) opposite the Marx Brothers.
 He served in the U.S. Army Air Forces' First Motion Picture Unit making training films during World War II.
-As he aged. he moved from featured roles to supporting and character parts—in his later career he can be seen as Sam Wainwright, the businessman fond of saying "Hee-Haw" in the movie It's a Wonderful Life (1946).
+As he aged, he moved from featured roles to supporting and character parts.
+He can be seen as Sam Wainwright, the businessman fond of saying "Hee-Haw" in the movie It's a Wonderful Life (1946).

 On October 10, 1950, Albertson starred in "Give and Take" on Armstrong Circle Theatre.
 He portrayed future U.S. President Theodore Roosevelt in the 1956 episode "Rough Rider" of the television series My Friend Flicka.
 He guest-starred in the western series The Californians and twice in the crime drama Richard Diamond, Private Detective.

-He was cast in 1959 and 1962 in different roles on Walter Brennan's sitcom The Real McCoys.
-In 1960, he appeared as General Devery in the episode "Strange Encounter" of the series Colt .45.

-In 1960, Albertson appeared as Johnny Kent on Cheyenne in the episode titled "The Long Rope".

-In 1960, he played the wealthy rancher Tom Cassidy at the beginning of Psycho (1960) who provides the $40,000 in cash that Janet Leigh's character later steals.
-In the 1960-61 television season, he played the character Mr. Cooper in five episodes of the sitcom Bringing Up Buddy, starring Frank Aletter.
-In 1962 he appeared as Henry Bildy on the TV western Lawman in the episode titled "Heritage of Hate".
+In Psycho (1960), Albertson portrayed Tom Cassidy, the wealthy client who flirts with Marion Crane (Janet Leigh) and provides the $40,000 in cash she later absconds with.
+In the 1960-61 television season, Albertson played the character Mr. Cooper in five episodes of the sitcom Bringing Up Buddy, starring Frank Aletter.
+In 1962, he appeared as Henry Bildy on the TV western Lawman in the episode titled "Heritage of Hate".

 In 1964, Albertson was cast as Jim O'Neal in the episode "The Death of a Teacher" of drama Mr. Novak.
 One of his latter screen appearances was as Sam, the bewildered mayor of Sweet Apple, Ohio in the 1963 film musical Bye Bye Birdie.

-His last appearance was on The Andy Griffith Show, in which he played a Marine commander completing an inspection.
-The episode aired on May 19, 1964, three months after Albertson died.
+Albertson's final acting appearance was on The Andy Griffith Show, in which he played a Marine commander completing an inspection.
+The episode aired on May 19, 1964, three months after his death.